-We get our hands dirty (and clean), testing shampoos, sprays, sponges and more, to find the best kit for this all-important caravan chore.
+We get our hands dirty (and clean), testing shampoos, sprays, sponges and more.
+We wanted to find the best kit for this all-important caravan chore.

-Let’s face it, on a nice day, you can think of worse jobs than spending an hour or so outside, splashing around.
+- Let’s face it.
+On a beautiful day, you can think of worse jobs than spending an hour or so outside, splashing around.

 Caravan cleaning: The test

 Aldi's black streak remover does 'exactly what it says on the tin' and more.
 It's powerful stuff!
 Spray on, leave for a minute or two and rinse off; it’ll take anything and everything off between the nozzle and your caravan’s exterior, whether it’s a black streak, muck, grime or more.